What are DC servo motors?

 Working Principle

-- Controller: Sends command signals to the motor driver based on the required position, speed, or torque.
+- Controller: Sends command signals to the motor driver based on the required position, speed or torque.

 Key Components

-- Encoder or Potentiometer: Used for feedback to measure the actual position or speed.
+- Encoder or potentiometer: Used for feedback to measure the actual position or speed.

 - Gearbox (optional): Used to increase torque and reduce speed for specific applications.

-Types of DC Servo Motors:
+Types of DC servo motors:

 Characteristics